turt2live/matrix-appservice-instagram-media/PRIVACY_POLICY.md

 ## How will my media be used?

 As stated in the introduction for this document, the maintainers cannot guarantee how the data will be used once it reaches the federation.
 The appservice does not save or store your media intentionally and does not perform any additional analysis on the media.
-The appservice just takes the media posted to Instagram and sends it to a corresponding room on matrix.
+The appservice just takes the media posted to Instagram and sends it to corresponding rooms on matrix.